d3/d3-scale/README.md

     i1 = d3_interpolate.value("white", "green");
 ```

 A common reason to specify a custom interpolator is to change the color space of interpolation.
-For example, to use the [HCL color space](https://github.com/d3/d3-interpolate#hcl):
+For example, to use [HCL](https://github.com/d3/d3-interpolate#hcl):

 ```js
 var color = d3_scale.linear()